-The first Professional Experience for Bachelor of Education (Secondary) pre-service teachers involves a 2 week full-time block period - usually in semester one of the second year of the course.
+The first Professional Experience for Master of Teaching (Secondary) pre-service teachers involves a 2 week full-time block period.
 This is an annual placement as pre-service teachers will generally return to the same school and classroom for the second Professional Experience placement.
-Preservice teachers are encouraged to continue to visit and volunteer between placements 1 and 2 to become a part of the school community.
+Pre-service teachers are encouraged to continue to visit and volunteer between placements 1 and 2 to become a part of the school community.